IPL 7: Mumbai Indians can still make it to semis, believes Rohit Sharma

-Mumbai Indians captain Rohit Sharma hopeful of making the IPL play-offs cut ahead of their Kings XI Punjab clash
+Mumbai Indians captain Rohit Sharma hopeful of making the Indian Premier League play-offs cut ahead of their clash agaisnt table-toppers Kings XI Punjab today

 Mohali: On a roll after notching up nine victories to qualify for the play-offs, Kings XI Punjab would look to continue with their winning momentum when they take on Mumbai Indians in their first IPL-7 match on their home ground here today.

 Rohit Sharma plays a sweep shot during practice.
 Pic/Atul Kamble

 However, the defending champions are not ready to throw in the towel just yet.
 "Although things didn't go our way initially, we have to now keep moving forward.
 You never know what can happen, we are still very much in the tournament," said MI skipper Rohit Sharma after their win over Rajasthan Royals on Monday.

 "I know that the squad we have got is a talented one and has a lot of potential.
 But we were not able to put things together at the start of the tournament.
 With a team like this, I wasn't excepting such a performance.
 But it happens.
 We have to move on now," he added.

 Meanwhile, Punjab have been riding high on confidence after steamrolling almost every other side they have played against and one more victory in front of their home crowd will put them in a commanding position as IPL-7 heads towards the business end.

 On Monday, Punjab beat Delhi Daredevils, once again displaying their class, which has made them a top team this season.
 Their earlier best performance was the semi-final stage appearance at the inaugural season in 2008.